Medkne/RShiny/README.md

 # RShiny

 This repository gives an example of RShiny interactive application.
-User can juste change the path in both of ui and server files to explore the air quality dataset.
+User can juste change the path in both ui and server files to explore the air quality dataset.

 ![Screenshot](example.png)